Jellemvdl/InstanceDiffusion-extension/README.md

 ###  Evaluating PiM for Scribble-/Point-based Image Generation

 To reproduce the PiM(Points in Mask) results for scribble-/point-based image generation.
-This command was used, with the same `--test_config` file for both:
+This command was used, with different `--test_config` files for both:

 ```setup
 python eval_local.py \